phoenixbyrd/Termux_XFCE/README.md

 &nbsp;
 # bash_aliases

-These are some bash aliases I set, the most important ones to not are
+These are some bash aliases I set, the most important ones to note are

 ```x11``` for starting the Termux-X11 server